lvl162/OwnGPT/README.md

 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `InstructorEmbeddings`.
 It then stores the result in a local vector database using `Chroma` vector store.
-- `streamlit run owngpt.py` uses a local LLM (ggml-gpt4all-j-v1.3-groovy.bin) to understand questions and create answers.
+- `streamlit run owngpt.py` uses a local LLM (such as ggml-gpt4all-j-v1.3-groovy.bin) to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - You can replace this local LLM with any other LLM from the HuggingFace.
 Make sure whatever LLM you select is in the HF format.

 # System Requirements